darrelmen/ionicNetprof/README.md

 ### For deploying/download to Android.

-**Important!** Open this link on your android phone.
-This only works if you allow installation from 'Unknown sources' in Settings/General/Security.
+**Important!** Open this link on your android phone or if its not working then download this on your desktop and then copy it on your Android phone.

 - https://gh.ll.mit.edu/DLI-LTEA/ionicNetprof/blob/master/app-release-unsigned.apk
+- This only works if you allow installation from 'Unknown sources' in Settings/General/Security.